 A homepage is the default page for your website that introduces your site to visitors.
 Although it is multipurpose it should communicate what the site is about, establish credibility and trust and to encourage visitors to continue to the next step of the conversion journey.
-Often companies try to use the homepage for too many purposes and as a result in can become busy and distracting.
+Often companies try to use the homepage for too many purposes.
+As a result in can become busy and distracting.

-The homepage for comms-express.com above is especially crowded, disjointed and there no clear visual hierarchy.
+The homepage for comms-express.com is crowded and there is no clear visual hierarchy.
 As you can see there isn’t even enough space on the screen to fit in all the content as the two banners on either side of the page are cut off before they end.
-This type of design can be very distracting and doesn’t fill the user with confidence that their delivery will be any better organised.
+This type of design can be very distracting it also doesn’t fill the user with confidence that their delivery will be any better organised.
 Do they really need to show social media icons for sharing on the homepage?

-Compare this with the Amazon.com home page or the AO.com homepage in the header of this post.
-Amazon has a hell of a lot more product lines to sell than Comms-Express but they manage to control their impulse to shout out about everything at once.
+Compare this with the Amazon.com home page or the AO.com homepage.
+Amazon has more product lines to sell than Comms-Express but they manage to control their impulse to shout out about everything at once.
 There is much less clutter and a clear visual hierarchy.
-The AO.com home page is brilliant at communicating their value proposition in a matter of seconds with prominent and clear messaging.
+The AO.com homepage is brilliant at communicating their value proposition in a matter of seconds with prominent and clear messaging.

 Conversion marketing – Glossary of Conversion Marketing.